functionless/eventual-website/docs/reference/orchestration/task.md

 ## Heartbeat

-The Heartbeat feature in Eventual allows you to configure an Task to report its progress at regular intervals while it is executing.
-This can be useful in cases where an Task is performing a long-running task and you want to ensure that it is still making progress and has not gotten stuck.
+The Heartbeat feature in Eventual allows you to configure a task to report its progress at regular intervals while it is executing.
+This can be useful in cases where a task is performing a long-running task and you want to ensure that it is still making progress and has not gotten stuck.

 To use the Heartbeat feature, you can specify the `heartbeatSeconds` property when defining your Task.
 This property specifies the interval, in seconds, at which the Task is required to report a heartbeat.
 If the Task does not report a heartbeat within this interval, it will be considered failed and a `HeartbeatTimeout` exception will be thrown.

-Here is an example of how to define an Task with a heartbeat interval of 10 seconds:
+Here is an example of how to define a task with a heartbeat interval of 10 seconds:

 ```ts
 const taskWithHeartbeat = task(